Donovan Carrillo: 2021–2022 season

 Carrillo started the season at the Skating Club of Boston's Cranberry Cup, where he finished in ninth place.
 Competing at the Festival Abierto Mexicano, Carrillo won the gold medal and became the first Mexican skater ever to land a quadruple jump, the quadruple Salchow, in a competition.
 At the 2021 U.S. Classic, Carrillo finished in fifth place with new personal bests.
 At the 2021 CS Finlandia Trophy, he became the first Mexican to land a quadruple Salchow in combination in an international competition.
 Scoring a new personal best in his free skate, Carrillo finished in fifteenth.

 After winning his fourth national title at the Mexican championships, Carrillo was named to the Mexican Olympic team and opted to withdraw from the 2022 Four Continents Championships to minimize the risk of catching COVID-19 in the interim.
 Shortly afterward, he was named one of Mexico's flagbearers for the opening ceremonies, alongside alpine skier Sarah Schleper.
 Carrillo scored a new personal best of 79.69 in the short program of the Olympic men's event, placing nineteenth and becoming the first Mexican skater to qualify for the free skate segment at the Olympic Games.
 He called it "a dream come true."
 Placing twenty-second in the free skate, he finished twenty-second overall.

 Carrillo was scheduled to finish the season at the 2022 World Championships in Montpellier but was forced to withdraw after his skates were lost in transit.

 2022–2023 season

 Carrillo finished eighth at the 2022 CS U.S. Classic and then was invited to make his senior Grand Prix debut at the 2022 Skate America.
 He finished twelfth at the event.

+Carrillo missed the rest of the 2022–23 figure skating season due to an ankle injury that required surgery, which he had done in December.

+2023–2024 season

+In July 2023, Carrillo announced that he had relocated to Toronto, Ontario, to train at the Thornhill Figure Skating Club, coached by Jonathan Mills and Myke Gillman.

+He started the season with a fifth-place finish at the 2023 Cranberry Cup International, before coming eleventh at the 2023 CS Autumn Classic International.
+Carrillo won the silver medal at Tayside Trophy in October and silver medal at the NRW Trophy a month later.

+Carrillo was fifteenth at both the Four Continents and World Championships.